-Baking tray, greaseproof paper, aluminium foil or ovenware on the cooking compartment floor: Do not place baking trays or ovenware on the cooking compartment floor.
+- Creation of sparks: Metal e.g. a spoon in a glass must be kept at least 2 cm from the oven walls and the inside of the door.
+Sparks could irreparably damage the glass on the inside of the door. - Baking tray, greaseproof paper, aluminium foil or ovenware on the cooking compartment floor: Do not place baking trays or ovenware on the cooking compartment floor.
 Do not line the cooking compartment floor with aluminium foil.
 This will cause heat accumulation.
-The baking and roasting times will no longer be correct and the enamel will be damaged.
+The baking and roasting times will no longer be correct and the enamel will be damaged. - Foil containers: Do not use foil containers in the appliance.
+They damage the appliance by producing sparks.

-- Foil containers: Do not use foil containers in the appliance.
-They damage the appliance by producing sparks. - Water in the hot cooking compartment: Never pour water into the hot cooking compartment.
+- Water in the hot cooking compartment: Never pour water into the hot cooking compartment.
 This will cause steam.
 The temperature change can cause damage to the enamel. - Moist food: Do not store moist food in the closed cooking compartment for long periods.
 This will damage the enamel.
 Do not use the appliance to store food.
 This can lead to corrosion. - Fruit juice: When cooking very moist fruit flans, do not fill the universal pan too generously.
 Fruit juice which runs out of the universal pan leaves behind stains which cannot be removed. - Cooling with the appliance door open: Only leave the cooking compartment to cool with the door closed.
 Do not trap anything in the appliance door.
-Even if the door is only slightly ajar, the fronts of adjacent units may be damaged over time. - Heavily soiled seal: If the seal is very dirty, the appliance door will no longer close properly during operation.
+Even if the door is only slightly ajar, the fronts of adjacent units may be damaged over time. - Condensation in the cooking compartment: Condensation may appear on the door window, interior walls and floor.
+This is normal and does not adversely affect microwave operation.
+To prevent corrosion, wipe off the condensation every time you cook. - Heavily soiled seal: If the seal is very dirty, the appliance door will no longer close properly during operation.
 The fronts of adjacent units could be damaged.
-Always keep the seal clean. - Using the appliance door for standing on or placing objects on: Do not stand or place anything on the open appliance door.
+Always keep the seal clean.

+- Using the appliance door for standing on or placing objects on: Do not stand or place anything on the open appliance door.
 Do not place ovenware or accessories on the appliance door. - Transporting the appliance: Do not carry or hold the appliance by the door handle.
-The door handle cannot support the weight of the appliance and could break. - Operating the microwave without food: The microwave must only be switched on when there is food in the cooking compartment.
-The appliance may be overloaded if it is switched on without any food inside.
-An exception to this rule is for short-term testing of ovenware (see notes on ovenware). - Microwave popcorn: Never set the microwave power too high.
+The door handle cannot support the weight of the appliance and could break. - Operating the microwave without food: Operating the appliance without food in the cooking compartment may lead to overloading.
+Never switch on the appliance unless there is food in the cooking compartment.
+An exception to this rule is a short crockery test (see the section "Microwave, suitable crockery").

+Microwave popcorn: Never set the microwave power too high.
 Use a power setting no higher than 600 watts.
 Always place the popcorn bag on a glass plate.
 The disc may jump if overloaded.